Macroscopic localization and collective memory in Poisson renewal resetting: Collective bias resets

-In Fig.~\ref{fig:rank_based_stationary} we compare the theoretical bulk profile [Eqs.~\eqref{eq:g_triangular}–\eqref{eq:LN_equation}] with numerical simulations, showing good agreement throughout the linear core and prediction of the effective system size $L_N$, including the onset of the exponential tail.
+For $L_N\gg\kappa_\infty^{-1}$ this reduces to $L_N\simeq \sqrt{2\ell^2/(\mu r)}$, recovering the extremal-resetting scaling~\eqref{eq:Lsol}.
+In Fig.~\ref{fig:rank_based_stationary} we compare the theoretical predictions with simulations for $\beta=1.5$ and $\zeta=2$, showing good agreement for the bulk profile and the onset of the exponential tail.

-Importantly, for $\zeta<1$, the effective reset rate remains $O(1)$ throughout the bulk in the large $N$ limit, so that resetting is strong everywhere and the extremal-like reduction leading to a piecewise linear core no longer applies.
-In this regime the stationary equation for the bulk profile remains fully nonlinear and spatially nonlocal through the self-consistent dependence of $\alpha(x)$ on the tail mass.
-We therefore expect the bulk density to be controlled by a smooth, spatially varying balance between transport and renewal resetting.
-A natural starting point is a WKB-type approximation, in which the stationary profile is written as $C_s(x)\sim \tilde\mu(\alpha(x))\exp[-S(x)]$ with $S'(x)$ determined locally by the effective reset rate.
-While such an approach captures the qualitative structure of the bulk for weak collective bias, a full self-consistent WKB analysis lies beyond the scope of the present work.
+\textit{Regime $\zeta<1$: strong resetting throughout.} For $\zeta<1$, the effective reset rate remains $O(1)$ throughout the bulk, so the piecewise-linear reduction no longer applies and the stationary profile is controlled by a smooth, spatially varying balance between transport and resetting.
+A natural starting point for this regime is a WKB-type approximation, in which the stationary profile is written as $C_s(x)\sim \tilde\mu(\alpha(x))\exp[-S(x)]$ with $S'(x)$ determined locally by the effective reset rate; a full self-consistent analysis is left for future work.